NOTES ON EGYPTIAN RELIGION AND

 ATUM (m), self-arising from the primaeval waters of chaos (NUN), by masturbation created the first pair - SHU (m) 'air' and TEFNUT (f) 'moisture'.
 These in turn begat GEB (m) 'earth' and NUT (f) 'sky'.

-Geb attempted to mate with his sister and so their parents 'came between them', and in the iconography Shu is shown with arms raised holding up the heavenly vault of Nut while Geb lays recumbent.
+Geb attempted to mate with his sister and so their parents 'came between them', and in the iconography Shu is shown with arms raised holding up the heavenly vault of Nut while Geb lies recumbent.
 In spite of this, Geb and Nut managed to beget OSIRIS (m) and ISIS (f), and SET (m) and NEPTHYS (f) - brothers and sisters and wives and husbands - 'semi-human' members of the Ennead, with Set being portrayed with the head of a strange beast.

 Accounts of succeeding events are fragmentary and sometimes contradictory but it is generally agreed that Set became jealous of his brother Osiris and killed him, and ultimately succeeded in dismembering his body and distributing its parts throughout Egypt.
 Isis then collected these parts together (thus making the prototype mummy) and brought Osiris back to life to reign as lord of the 'DUAT' - the mysterious netherworld of the dead.